alomo90/SK-Wiki/Formulas/probes/probe-losses.md

 The average probe loss used to be 1.1 + (1.1 / 2) = 1.65%.
 Which is the same as 1.1 * 1.5 = 1.65%.
 So instead of starting from 1.1 and adding a random 1.1, we now start from 1.65, making it more centered.

-To keep the full amount of randomness, we'd have use -0.5 * Random and + 0.5 * Random.
+To keep the full amount of randomness, we'd use -0.5 * Random and + 0.5 * Random.
 We're reducing the randomness, so we're using -0.25 * Random and + 0.25 * Random.
 ```
 @ProbeLossPercentage = @BASE_PROBE_LOSSES * (1.5 - 0.25 * dbo.RandomNumber() + 0.25 * dbo.RandomNumber())